Skip to Content

 Star Wars has always been about balance—light and dark, good and evil, and even humans and aliens.

 And I think I’ve figured out why there’s such a difference between the two.
-Let’s me explain.
+Let me explain.

 The Empire’s Human-Centric Ideology in Andor

-One of the biggest reasons Andor feels so human-focused is its setting within the Empire’s domain.
+One of the biggest reasons Andor feels so human-focused is because of where it takes place—right in the heart of the Empire’s rule.

 Why did The Galactic Empire Hate Aliens?